gijs/gijs.github.io/_posts/2015-08-26-lessons-learned-from-building-a-larger-app-with-react-dot-js.markdown

 Don't blindly copy require() statements from file to file like I did, as this will grow your bundle size and will take a lot of time cleaning up.

 Running `$ webpack -cp` will probably give lots of warnings which you can usually ignore.
-But to get the best filesizes resulting mobile performance, it's good practice to at least clean up your own code.
+But to get the best filesizes resulting in the best possible mobile performance, it's good practice to at least clean up your own code.

-Webpack will neatly tell you which variables are not used and which require() statements are not needed.
+Webpack will tell you which variables are not used and which require() statements are not needed.

 Also, use [Webpack's xhr bundle loading feature](http://webpack.github.io/docs/code-splitting.html) in conjunction with [react-router](https://github.com/rackt/react-router), or go isomorphic for larger multipage apps.
 This will make the app load faster and also cuts down on Webpack's hot-reloading time during development.